-While the application of on-page SEO requires technical know-how, search engine optimization for eCommerce, like the name entails, is geared towards making an eCommerce website rank as high as possible on SERPs.
+While the application of on-page SEO requires technical know-how, eCommerce SEO services, like the name entails, are geared towards making an eCommerce website rank as high as possible on SERPs.
 It requires strategy and time but ultimately, delivers results when correctly executed.
-Catapult Revenue is a full-service eCommerce Digital Marketing Agency specializing in on-page SEO.
-Click here for a free consultation, or call us at (312) 625-0447 to find out how we can help improve your website’s organic traffic.

 Do you want a marketing plan that fits your individual needs?
 Let us craft a strategy that drives results to your company based on your objectives.

 Please fill out the form to the right, and we will contact you within one business day for a free initial consultation.